taha-parsayan/OPETIA/README.md

 Next, download MRIcroGL_Linux from:
 [MRIcroGL](https://www.nitrc.org/frs/?group_id=889)
-Copy the file into OPETIA folder and unzip it.
+Copy the file into the OPETIA folder and unzip it.

 Next, the following initializations are required:
 - sudo apt-get update